Columbus, Ohio: 19th century

 Central Market, pictured here in 1898, operated from 1814 to 1966.

 In 1850, the Columbus and Xenia Railroad became the first railroad into the city, followed by the Cleveland, Columbus and Cincinnati Railroad in 1851.
 The two railroads built a joint Union Station on the east side of High Street just north of Naghten (then called North Public Lane).
 Rail traffic into Columbus increased: by 1875, eight railroads served Columbus, and the rail companies built a new, more elaborate station.
 Another cholera outbreak hit Columbus in 1849, prompting the opening of the city's Green Lawn Cemetery.
 On January 7, 1857, the Ohio Statehouse finally opened after 18 years of construction.

 Before the abolition of slavery in the Southern United States in 1863, the Underground Railroad was active in Columbus and was led, in part, by James Preston Poindexter.
 Poindexter arrived in Columbus in the 1830s and became a Baptist preacher and leader in the city's African-American community until the turn of the century.

 During the Civil War, Columbus was a major base for the volunteer Union Army.
 It housed 26,000 troops and held up to 9,000 Confederate prisoners of war at Camp Chase, at what is now the Hilltop neighborhood of west Columbus.
 Over 2,000 Confederate soldiers remain buried at the site, making it one of the North's largest Confederate cemeteries.

 By virtue of the Morrill Act of 1862, the Ohio Agricultural and Mechanical College – which eventually became the Ohio State University – was founded in 1870 on the former estate of William and Hannah Neil.

 By the end of the 19th century, Columbus was home to several major manufacturing businesses.
 The Jeffrey Manufacturing Company was a major supplier of coal mining equipment.
 The city became known as the "Buggy Capital of the World", thanks to the two dozen buggy factories, notably the Columbus Buggy Company, founded in 1875 by C.D.
 Firestone.
 The Columbus Consolidated Brewing Company also rose to prominence during this time and might have achieved even greater success were it not for the Anti-Saloon League in neighboring Westerville.

-In the steel industry, a forward-thinking man named Samuel P. Bush presided over the Buckeye Steel Castings Company.
+In the steel industry, Samuel P. Bush presided over the Buckeye Steel Castings Company.
 Columbus was also a popular location for labor organizations.
 In 1886, Samuel Gompers founded the American Federation of Labor in Druid's Hall on South Fourth Street, and in 1890, the United Mine Workers of America was founded at the old City Hall.